National Origin Discrimination During the Interview or Hiring Process Lawyer in New York

 Experienced Employment Attorneys Serving Workers in New York City

 Although many people are aware that it is unlawful for businesses to engage in discriminatory practices when it comes to managing their employees, fewer people are aware that it is also unlawful for employers to discriminate against job applicants during interviews or the hiring process.
 Both federal and state laws provide protections for job applicants from discrimination based on race, age, gender, and even national origin.
-At Phillip & Associates, our skilled employment discrimination lawyers have asserted the rights of New York City residents to be free from mistreatment during the hiring process.
+At Phillips & Associates, our skilled employment discrimination lawyers have asserted the rights of New York City residents to be free from mistreatment during the hiring process.

 Federal and State Protections Based on National Origin